Cornell University Library

 Option B: Hire a Service

-Decide what to keep, and what to delete.
+3. Decide what to keep & what to ditch

-• Bulk delete, and back up old tweets (and soon other social media content) with the free tool Cyd.
-Alternatively, you can plan to delete them on an automatic schedule.
+• You can back up old tweets and then delete them from X with the free tool Cyd.
+Then, if you want, you can migrate them to an open platform like Bluesky with a premium plan.
 There are many customization options.
 Save a spreadsheet of your old tweets for personal archiving, if you want.
+The developers of Cyd plan to add more social media platforms soon.

-• Use the Block Party app to review all privacy settings for multiple social media platforms, to untag yourself from other people’s photos and posts, and/or to activate useful tools on multiple platforms, such as proactive blocking of known bad actors, and quarantining of harassing messages.
+• You can use the Block Party app to review all privacy settings for multiple social media platforms, to untag yourself from other people’s photos and posts, and/or to activate useful tools on multiple platforms, such as proactive blocking of known bad actors, and quarantining of harassing messages.

 For free, Block Party will review your social media accounts and point you to settings and tools that you can activate yourself.
 OR, for a monthly fee, the app will make changes for your automatically.

-Another way to push down harasser-created material in search results is to make sure there is plenty of good, recent information out there about you on high-quality websites.
+• Another way to push harasser-created material further down in the list of search results is to make sure there is plenty of good, recent information out there about you available online on “high-quality” websites.
 In other words, good content can help push down bad content further down in the results list.
-Examples of “good content” that will rank high in search results include: well-curated social media profiles, your Cornell faculty page, news articles and press releases.
-You might consider asking your college’s or unit’s university relations contact to help.
+Examples of “good content” that will rank high in search results include: well-curated social media profiles, your Cornell faculty page (or any page with a .edu domain), news articles, and press releases.

 Public-Facing Data Brokers